 Back to School is Sooner Than You Think

 Your kids will be back in school before you know it.
 Help them prepare for the upcoming school year by scheduling an eye exam now.
-If they need new glasses because their prescription has changed or your teen simply wants a new look for the new school year, come in to Dr. Richard Scheid & Associates for a consultation and take a look at the newest selection of frames and contact lenses.
+If they need new glasses because their prescription has changed or your teen simply wants a new look for the new school year, come in to KW Provision Eye Care (Dr Scheid and Dr Joulaie) for a consultation and take a look at the newest selection of frames and contact lenses.

 Have you had a sudden eye injury or emergency while on vacation?
 Don't wait until you’re back home to handle it -- seek immediate care today.
 Certain eye injuries can damage your vision or lead to ulcers, so if you notice symptoms like redness, eye pain, changes to your vision, or flashing light, contact your eye doctor right away.

-At Dr. Richard Scheid & Associates, we put your family's needs first.
+At KW Provision Eye Care (Dr Scheid and Dr Joulaie), we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision this summer and throughout the year.